New Orleans and Cajun Country

 Cheyneyville to Baton Rouge

 Travel via Opelousas known as the “Capital of Zydeco Music”, a fusion of old Creole tunes and rhythms with blues and soul that was born right here in Opelousas.
 It’s a city with a rich history dating back to the arrival of French and Creole settlers; Jim Bowie was a resident, and it was for a brief time state capital during the Civil War.
-The city is renowned for its spices and you may wish to stop and purchase some famous Tony Chachere Creole Seasoning before traveling on to Baton Rouge.
+The city is renowned for its spices and you may wish to stop and purchase some famous Tony Chachere Creole Seasoning before travelling on to Baton Rouge.

 Settled by Europeans on Native American hunting grounds the name Baton Rouge means Red Stick in French and gets its name from the French settlers Bienville and Iberville who saw a reddish Native American tribal pole when they first arrived on the bluff of the Mississippi River where Southern University stands today.
 The city is proud of its Cajun and Creole heritage, with clubs famous for playing the blues, and streets full of restaurants serving up everything from spicy Bayou foods to Caribbean home cooking.
 It is the capital of Louisiana and from the 27th-floor observation deck of the new Capitol building, you can take in the beauty of this lovely city on the Mississippi, at one time the heart of plantation country.
 Stately antebellum mansions line the river and historic museums, plantations, artistic venues, outdoor adventures and bountiful eating experiences await you.
 The city’s unofficial motto is “Let the good times roll” (Laissez les bon temps rouler!), and roll they will as you dine on spicy Cajun food, sample a riverboat casino or gaze out at the mighty Mississippi.
 For a totally different experience try an Alligator Bayou Swamp tour to discover the natural beauty of the swamp, spotting alligators as well as cranes, egrets, and nutria as your boat twists and turns through the swamp.